parcel-bundler/website/src/features/hmr.md

 - Vim: add `:set backupcopy=yes` to your settings.
 - WebStorm: uncheck `Use "safe write"` in Preferences > Appearance & Behavior > System Settings.
 - vis: add `:set savemethod inplace` to your settings.

-## File watcher

-To support an optimal caching and development experience we've build a very fast watcher in C++ that utilizes built-in low-level watching functionality of each operating system.
-Using this watcher we watch every single file in your project root (including all node_modules), based on events and metadata from these files we decide whether to rebuild and which files need to be updated/looked at during a cached build.

-### Known issues with file watching

 #### Linux: No space left on device